flerlagekr/Utilities/README.md

 You can also make changes to other parameters in the code (or parameterize them) according to https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/guides/embedded-tweet-parameter-reference

+# Twitter Feed Embedder
+Simple html page that will load a Twitter feed in a way that is embeddable via simple URL (useful for Tableau).

+Simply host this html file on a public web server.
+You can then pass a single parameter, profile, to the URL containing the profile of the feed you wish to embed (without the @).
+For example: https://flerlageapps.com/twitterfeed.html?profile=flerlagekr.
+Note: The embed code is responsive so it should resize based on the window.

 # Hex Color Embedder
 Simple html page that will embed a set of hex color codes using coolors.com.
 This is done in a way that is embeddable via simple URL (useful for Tableau).